kubernetes101/pib-dev/labs/advanced-labs/aks-iot/README.md

 > **NOTE**: AKS-IoT is in preview so there's a chance these instructions will change over time!

-Reach out to the soldevx team for access to AKS-IoT preview.
-TODO: How?
+Reach out to the [soldevx](mailto:soldevx@microsoft.com) team for access to AKS-IoT preview.
+TODO: Is this how they would want to be contacted?

 ## PLEASE NOTE: This document is a work in progress

+The current instructions are run in PowerShell.

 ## AKS-IoT Setup

 - Create a new Azure VM with Windows 10
   - You can also use your local Windows 10 or Windows 11 computer
 - Run Windows Update
-- Install Hyper-V - Note: This requires a reboot!
+- Install Hyper-V - **NOTE**: This requires a reboot!
 - Install, if not already on your machine:
   - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   - [Github CLI](https://cli.github.com/manual/installation)